kaazing/gateway/doc/security/p_kerberos_configure_ticket_granting_gateway.md

 2. Restart the "ticket-granting" Gateway to let the configuration changes take effect.

-This allows the client to access the TGG as required by `Negotiate` authentication scheme.
+This allows the client to access the TGG as required by the `Negotiate` authentication scheme.

 Next Steps
 ----------